ARYAN-l-ops/git/readme.txt

-git init -b main creates main branch. working direc-->staging area-->to commit git diff>> differne and changes you made and --staged helps to see changes in staging area
+git init -b main creates main branch. working direc-->staging area-->to commit git diff>> differne and changes you made and --staged helps to see changes in staging area git rm --cached filename to delete file from git
 # for skipping staging area just add -a to the commit  before -m